Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Examples and numerical simulations

 \section{Examples and numerical simulations}

-\Cref{sec:Illustrations} first aims at checking the previously introduced theory concerning consistency on actual numerical simulations on the \scheme{1}{2} (\emph{cf.} \Cref{ex:D1Q2}).
+\Cref{sec:Illustrations} first aims at checking the previously introduced theory concerning consistency on actual numerical simulations on the \scheme{1}{2} scheme (\emph{cf.} \Cref{ex:D1Q2}).
 Moreover, the computations of the modified equation shall be pushed one order further providing the dissipation of the \stSchemes{}, the impact of which is precisely quantified on the numerical experiments for a \scheme{1}{2} and \scheme{1}{3} scheme.
 Finally, the example of \scheme{1}{3} scheme paves the way for the general discussion of \Cref{sec:Ginzburg} concerning a more precise counting of the number of initialisation schemes, with important consequences on the dissipation of the numerical schemes.
+We utilize 1d schemes in order to illustrate how to employ the previously developed tools in the most simple fashion.
+However, they can be used to deal with any spatial dimension $\spatialDimensionality = 1, 2, 3$, with computations becoming more and more involved as the complexity of the scheme grows, due to the role of parasitic eigenvalues.